pagkly/Zed/Investopedia3/What Is a Junior Capital Pool (JCP).md

 Over time, it has morphed into a more widely used corporate structure known as the capital pool company ([CPC](https://www.investopedia.com/terms/c/capital-pool-company-tsx-venture.asp)).
 The capital pool company has become an alternative way for newly-created private companies to raise money and go public.

-The system was created by and is regulated by the Canada-based [TMX Group](https://www.investopedia.com/terms/t/tmx-group.asp).
+The system was created by and is regulated by the Canada-based [[TMX Group]](https://www.investopedia.com/terms/t/tmx-group.asp).
 Companies with this structure also trade on the TSX Exchange.

 A capital pool company is a company with experienced directors and some capital, but without current commercial operations at the time of the initial public offering ([IPO](https://www.investopedia.com/terms/i/ipo.asp)).
 The directors of the CPC often focus on acquiring an emerging company.
 After the completion of the acquisition, that emerging company has access to the capital and the listing prepared by the CPC.